Q: How many are we?

 Q: How many council rooms does AOSSUM have?

 A: We have one large and newly renovated council room in Burnside Hall: room 711.

 Q: How can I gain experience?

--Attend weekly presentations of guests from various domain in the field.
+-Attend weekly presentations of guests from various domains in the field.

--Get an intership.
-Meet with teachers to look for a supervisor and prepare a proposal research. -Start applying for SURA and NSCER in January.
+-Get an internship.
+Meet with teachers to look for a supervisor and prepare a proposal research. -Start applying for SURA and NSERC in January.